 Add a rest day

 We suggest a rest day in Cortina for those wanting a break part way through.
 In this case we'd book your first night in Dobbiaco.
-The rest day comes part way through stage 4 of our standard itinerary, giving 2 shorter days (to and from the bus stop at Pian dei Menis) either side of the rest day.
+The rest day comes part way through stage 4 of our standard itinerary, giving 2 shorter days (to and from the bus stop on the Passo Falzarego road) either side of the rest day.
 Cortina is a great base for a day, being a busy Alpine hub - similar to Chamonix in France.

 Make the trip longer

 If you fancy enjoying the majesty of the Dolomites for a bit longer, it is possible to extend your trip by splitting the route into more stages.
-For a 10-stage trip we split the long day from Citta’ di Fiume to Rifugio Vazzoler with a stay at Rifugio Coldai, giving two fairly even stages of 9km each.
-To make the trip even longer, you can add in a night at Rifugio Sommariva al Pramperet, between Passo Duran and Rifugio Pian de Fontana (11 stages or 12 with a rest day).
+For a 10-stage trip we split the two long days between Rifugio Averau and Rifugio Vazzoler into three shorter stages, with nights at Rifugio Citta' di Fiume and Rifugio Coldai.
+To make the trip even longer, you can add in a night at Rifugio Sommariva al Pramperet, between Passo Duran and Rifugio Pian de Fontana.
 Many options work well so please ask us for more details.
 We'll be delighted to provide suggestions and advice.

 Hike with a leader